Otago Central Railway: Construction

 Construction of the OCR began in 1877 and the 27-km section to Hindon was opened in 1889.
 The line was completed to Middlemarch two years later.
 The 26 km section of line from Middlemarch to Hyde then opened in 1894.
 This was followed by the 16 km section from Hyde to Kokonga which opened in 1897.
 The section to Ranfurly opened in December 1898.
 The Ranfurly to Wedderburn section opened in 1900 followed by the Wedderburn to Ida Valley section which opened in 1901.
 The line was opened to Omakau in 1904.
 Omakau-Chatto Creek opened in July 1906 followed by the line reaching Alexandra in December 1906.
 The line was opened to Clyde in April 1907.
 There then followed a delay until the section through the Cromwell Gorge was resumed in 1914.
-The line reached Cromwell, 236 km, in 1921.
-The Clyde - Cromwell section (20 km) was closed in 1980 due to construction of the Clyde Dam, a hydro-electric power station in the Cromwell Gorge on the Clutha River.
+The line reached Cromwell, 236 km, in July 1921.
+The Clyde - Cromwell section (20 km) was closed in April 1980 due to construction of the Clyde Dam, a hydro-electric power station in the Cromwell Gorge on the Clutha River.
 The dam flooded the gorge, through which the line ran, to form Lake Dunstan.